openshift/enhancements/enhancements/network/configure-ovs-alternative.md

   Some initial work to address this concern: https://github.com/nmstate/nmstate/pull/2338

-* Which operator is going to be responsible for deploying the NMState configuration?
-  MCO will need to be involved since it needs to be included in Ignition, but do we want to use machine-configs?
-The variation discussion above covers this option in more detail.

 * If changes are made to the bridge configuration on day 2, will OVNKubernetes handle those correctly without a reboot?
 If not, how do we orchestrate a reboot?